How YouTube broke professional athletics

 To place the chasm between elite and non-elite audiences into some context:

-- Ben Parkes, the original running YouTuber, has 291,000 subscribers with a dozen of his videos surpassing half a million clicks.
-He is unusual among the community in refusing to accept gifts, choosing to pay for every product he reviews out of his own pocket, though he also has a successful line of merchandise.
+- Ben Parkes, the original running YouTuber, has 291,000 subscribers with several of his videos surpassing half a million views.
+He is unusual among the community in refusing to accept gifts, choosing to pay for every product he reviews out of his own pocket, though he also has a successful line of merchandise

-- Ben Felton, Britain’s 490th quickest male marathoner so far this year, has 137,000 subscribers and his most popular video has 1.7m views.
-In the past few weeks he has offered product placement for several shoe brands, Zwift and a sock company.
+- Ben Felton, Britain’s 490th-quickest male marathoner so far this year, has 137,000 subscribers and his most popular video has 1.7m views.
+In the past few weeks, he has offered product placement for several shoe brands, cycling app Zwift and a sock company

-- Jake Wightman, the 2022 world champion, and road mile world record holder Eliot Giles, who are also competing over the 1500m in Tokyo, are putting out engaging content but have just 12,200 and 6,300 subs.
+- Jake Wightman, the 2022 world champion, and road mile world record holder Eliot Giles, who are noth also competing over the 1500m in Tokyo, are putting out engaging content but have just 12,200 and 6,300 subs, respectively

 “The biggest gripes obviously come from people who have better performances or ability and can’t get any deals in terms of financial support or kit support and then see people who they’re consistently outperforming get these things,” Elson says.
 “I’m very split in the middle because you have to understand the world we live in but what I’m struggling with is the people who are from a totally different industry.